Zittau: Rail

+Air

+The nearest airports are Dresden Airport, which is located 117 km north west and Prague Václav Havel Airport, located 148 km south of Zittau.

 Border crossings

 Zittau is located close to the point where the Czech Republic, Germany, and Poland meet and there are several international border crossings in the vicinity.
 Permanent immigration and customs controls were, however, removed on 21 December 2007, when all three countries became part of the Schengen Area.